This page explains the ways in which you can submit your design for screen printing and digital printing.

 Please supply your artwork in one of the following file formats:

 Raster images (non-vector) should be at least 300 dpi when viewing the design at the actual size you want it printed.
-Please note that the artwork must be created at minimum 300 dpi, not created at a lower resolution and then changed to 300 dpi in Photoshop.
-We cannot take responsibility for poor print quality if the file is of lower resolution than this.
+Please note that the artwork must be created at minimum 300 dpi, not created at a lower resolution and then changed to 300 dpi.
+We cannot take responsibility for poor print quality if the file is of poor quality.

-If the size and quality of the image is not good enough for the size of the print your require, we may have to recreate the image as a vector file.
+If the size and quality of the image is not good enough for the size of the print your require, we may have to recreate the image.
 Depending on the complexity of the image, this may incur an additional design work fee.
 But don’t worry – if this is necessary we will contact you first to inform you of any extra costs and confirm that you are happy to go ahead with the printing.

-If the file is 10 MB or less in size, please email it to firstname.lastname@example.org.
-If the file is larger than 10 MB we would prefer to receive a zip file or via a WeTransfer link or via Dropbox.
+If the file is 20 MB or less in size, please email it to firstname.lastname@example.org.
+If the file is larger than 20 MB we would prefer to receive a zip file or via a WeTransfer link.